Est.2010

 • more flexibility (in working hours or work location and remote work)

-• a higher wage
+• a higher salary

 • more meaningful work; a sense of purpose